 February 24, 2020 @ 7:30 pm

-Meetings are held in the High School teacher's cafeteria and all are welcome.
+Meetings are via Zoom and all are welcome.

 The purpose of PASA is to encourage interest in an attendance at the many varied activities of the performing arts groups of the North Babylon Schools.
 PASA supports North Babylon students by advocating, promoting and lobbying, community wide, the virtues of the performing arts.
 Performing Arts includes music and dramatic performance, as well as art, dance, visual arts and technical theatre.
 (By Laws, 2007)